 by Carlton G. Brown, PhD, RN, AOCN, NEA-BC, FAAN

-Brittney Wilson, RN, BSN, also known as The Nerdy Nurse, is an award winning author and national speaker on social media issues, bullying, and informatics.
-She has recommendations or rules for how nurses can keep out of trouble while using social media but also using social media effectively and positively.
+Brittney Wilson, RN, BSN, also known as The Nerdy Nurse, is an award-winning author and national speaker on social media issues, bullying, and informatics.
+She has rules for how nurses can keep out of trouble while using social media but also using social media effectively and positively.

-These rules nurses should use while utilizing social media include include:
+These rules nurses should use while utilizing social media include:

-- Nurses should talk about themselves, the nursing profession, their family, hobbies, and interest
+- Nurses can talk about themselves, the nursing profession, their families, hobbies, and interest

 - Never talk about patients or identifiable coworkers